Puli Temperament: What's Good About 'Em, What's Bad About 'Em

 Some Pulis are playful with other dogs, while other Pulis are dominant, bossy, and territorial.
 His high prey drive will send him in rollicking pursuit of small creatures that run.

 One of the smartest of all breeds, supremely self-confident, the Puli is also one of the most demanding and manipulative.
 As one breeder puts it, the Puli has "a capacity for causing mischief that is truly awesome."

 This breed is for experienced owners who know how to lead a strong-willed dog.
 The Puli has an "in your face" personality and is accustomed to making his own decisions.
 He will continue to do so unless you take control with firm leadership and consistent rules.
 Yet he is also proud and sensitive and won't tolerate harsh handling.

 - Is conveniently sized, sturdy and durable, athletic and agile

-- Has a long shaggy coat that can be encouraged to form tassel-like cords
+- Has a long shaggy coat (can be clipped short)

-- Sheds less than many other breeds (shed hairs are trapped in the long coat)
+- Sheds less than many other breeds (because shed hairs are trapped in the long coat)

-- Has been likened to a bouncing spring: with boundless energy and insatiable curiosity
+- Has been likened to a bouncing spring – energetic and curious

 A Puli may be right for you.